Hans Christian Gram

-Hans Christian Joachim Gram (13 September 1853 – 14 November 1938) was a Danish bacteriologist noted for his development of the Gram stain, still a standard technique to classify bacteria and make them more visible under a microscope.
+Hans Christian Joachim Gram (13 September 1853 – 14 November 1938) was a Danish bacteriologist who developed the Gram stain, still a standard technique to classify bacteria and visualize them under a microscope.

 Early life and education

 Gram was the son of Frederik Terkel Julius Gram, a professor of jurisprudence, and Louise Christiane Roulund.

 He studied at the University of Copenhagen, and was an assistant for botany to the zoologist Japetus Steenstrup.
 His study of plants introduced him to the basics of pharmacology and the use of the microscope.

 Gram began medical school in 1878 and graduated in 1883.
-He travelled throughout Europe between 1878 and 1885.
+He traveled throughout Europe between 1878 and 1885.

 Career

 Gram stain

 In Berlin, in 1884, Gram developed a method for distinguishing between two major classes of bacteria.
 This technique, known as Gram staining, continues to be a standard procedure of medical microbiology.
 This work gained Gram an international reputation.
 The staining method later played a major role in classifying bacteria.
 Gram was a modest man, and in his initial publication he remarked, "I have therefore published the method, although I am aware that as yet it is very defective and imperfect; but it is hoped that also in the hands of other investigators it will turn out to be useful."

 A Gram stain is made using a primary stain of crystal violet and a counterstain of safranin.
 Bacteria that turn purple when stained are termed 'Gram-positive', while those that turn red when counterstained are termed 'Gram-negative'.